amygoodchild/colour-palette-tool/README.md

 WIP WIP WIP WIP WIP

-This is a colour palette selector tool website, built because i wanted it and to practice React.
+This is a colour palette creator which I'm building because I wanted it and to practice React.